menu

 Overview

 Fairview is a tiny village located in the state of Illinois.
-With a population of 419 people and just one neighborhood, Fairview is the 765th largest community in Illinois.
-Fairview has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 413 people and just one neighborhood, Fairview is the 765th largest community in Illinois.
+Fairview has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

-When you are in Fairview, you'll notice that it is more blue-collar than most other communities in America.
-36.32% of Fairview’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Fairview is a blue-collar town, with 36.32% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Fairview is a village of managers, sales and office workers, and professionals.
 There are especially a lot of people living in Fairview who work in management occupations (16.32%), office and administrative support (12.63%), and healthcare (8.42%).

 Setting & Lifestyle

-Fairview is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Fairview’s overall crime rate is lower than average for the country.
+Because of many things, Fairview is a great place for families with children to consider.
+First of all, many other families with children live here, making Fairview a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Fairview has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Fairview’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Fairview is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Fairview does not have a public transit system used by locals to get to and from work.

 Demographics

-The education level of Fairview citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.18% of adults 25 and older in Fairview have a college degree.
+In terms of college education, Fairview is nearly on par with the US average for all cities of 21.84%: 19.18% of adults 25 and older in Fairview have a bachelor's degree or advanced degree.

 The per capita income in Fairview in 2022 was $37,069, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $148,276 for a family of four.
 However, Fairview contains both very wealthy and poor people as well.